goodfornothing/goodfornothing/README.md

  - Bookmark importer
  - Ning user importer

-## We're workin' on it
+## We're working on it...

-We're currently in phase one of development of the platform.
+This is phase one.
 See (this post)[] for more about how we plan to roll out features.

 There are a few things still to implement in this phase: